microsoftgraph/entra-powershell/module/EntraBeta/docs/Get-EntraBetaMSAdministrativeUnit.md

 This command gets all the administrative units.

-### Example 2 : Get all administrative units
+### Example 2 : Get all administrative units using '-All' parameter
-This example shows how to get all administrative units using '-All' paramter.

 ```powershell
 PS C:\> Get-EntraBetaMSAdministrativeUnit -All $true
 ```